slatedocs/slate/source/includes/reference/_recipients.md

 }
 ```

+We do not require the recipient's address for most receiving currencies and as such do not return these form elements by default.
+In some cases it may be desirable for you to collect this from users and store it as part of the recipient object in the TransferWise platform.
+If you wish to do this you can include the parameter `&addressRequired=true` in your call to `GET /v1/quotes/{quoteId}/account-requirements`, if this is present we will return address fields as part of the form.

 ###Building a user interface
 When requesting the form data from the account-requirements several the first level of the response defines different types of recipient you can create, the first thing to do is present the user a choice of which recipient type they wish to create, e.g. to GBP this could be local details or IBAN format.
 Each recipient type then has mutiple `fields` describing the form elements required to be shown to collect information from the user.
 Each field will have a `type` value, these tell you the field type that your front end needs to render to be able to collect the data.
 A number of field types are permitted, these are: